adkif/delesteur/README.md

 # Compile with Arduino IDE
 To compile code, use arduino IDE and open delesteur3L.ino
-# Export binairy code for Proteus Simulator
+# Export binary code for Proteus Simulator
+To do this, you will get *.HEX for AVR